ncsu-landscape-dynamics/popsborder/docs/shipments.md

 # Shipment configuration

-The shipments can be either purely synthetic or based on existing F280 records.
+The shipments can be either purely synthetic or based on AQAS inspection records (Form 280 or AQIM).
 Configuration for the shipments is under the `shipment` key in the configuration file.

 ## Synthetic shipments